 Exfoliation is another important pre-emptive measure, but it also helps minimize crow's feet that have already started forming.
 "Exfoliating works by taking away the dead skin cells on the top layer of your skin, called the epidermis.
 On top of forcing fresh skin to the surface, this also adds volume to the epidermis, helping to smooth out lines," Schultz says.

 Use Glycolic Acid and Peptides

 Schultz also champions chemical exfoliants and says the gold standard is glycolic acid.
 "Under the epidermis is the dermis, where the collagen is formed.
 Using glycolic acid to exfoliate helps promote new collagen growth, which also adds volume to the dermis.
 This easy step can help smooth out the early lines."

-Guanche says, "In office, we can do a series of deep microneedling procedures, which stimulates collagen and therefore minimizes the appearance of lines.
+Have you heard?
+Microneedling is the newest way to fix all your skin issues—crow's feet included.
+Guanche says, "In-office, we can do a series of deep microneedling procedures, which stimulates collagen and therefore minimizes the appearance of lines.
 For this, we also could opt for a series of Jessner [chemical] peels, a light peel that exfoliates and smoothes out fine lines.
 For deeper lines, a series of Fraxel 1550 [laser] treatments would be ideal."